Testicular cancer occurs in the testes, the 2 small organs in males that make sperm.

 Most testicular cancers develop in men younger than age 40.
-It is one of the most common cancers in young men, developing in about 8,000 men each year and causing about 400 deaths.
-Among the types of cancer that commonly develop in the testes are seminoma, teratoma, embryonal carcinoma, and choriocarcinoma.
+It is one of the most common cancers in young men.
+The American Cancer Society estimates that in 2023 about 9,190 men will be diagnosed with testicular cancer, and there will be about 470 deaths.
+Among the types of cancer that commonly develop in the testes are seminoma and various nonseminomatous germ cell tumors (NSGCT), such as teratoma, embryonal carcinoma, choriocarcinoma, and yolk sac tumor.

-The cause of testicular cancer is not known, but men whose testes did not descend into the scrotum (cryptorchidism—see Undescended and Retractile Testes) by age 3 have a greater chance of developing testicular cancer than do men whose testes descended by that age.
+The cause of testicular cancer is not known, but men whose testes did not descend into the scrotum (cryptorchidism Undescended Testes and Retractile Testes Undescended testes (cryptorchidism) are testes that remain in the abdomen or the groin instead of descending into the scrotum.
+Retractile testes (hypermobile testes) have descended into the... read more ) by age 3 have a greater chance of developing testicular cancer than do men whose testes descended by that age.
 Cryptorchidism is best corrected surgically in childhood.
 Correcting cryptorchidism decreases the risk of testicular cancer.
 However, even if cryptorchidism is corrected, the risk of cancer is still higher than for men who never had cryptorchidism.
 Cancer can also occur in the other testis even if it descended normally.
 Sometimes in adults, doctors recommend removal of a single undescended testis to reduce the risk of cancer.

 Testicular cancer may cause an enlarged testis or a lump.
 A testis normally feels like a smooth oval, with the epididymis attached behind and on top.
 Testicular cancer causes a firm, growing lump in or attached to the testis.
 With cancer, the testis loses its normal shape, becoming large, irregular, or bumpy.
 Although testicular cancer is usually painless, the testis or lump may hurt when lightly touched and may even hurt without being touched.
 A firm lump on the testis requires prompt medical attention.
 Occasionally, blood vessels rupture within the tumor, yielding a suddenly enlarged, severely painful swelling.

-Physical examination and ultrasonography may indicate whether a lump is part of the testis and whether it is solid (and thus more likely to be cancer) or filled with fluid (cystic).
-Determining the blood levels of two proteins, alpha-fetoprotein and human chorionic gonadotropin, may help in making the diagnosis.
+Physical examination and ultrasonography Ultrasonography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more may indicate whether a lump is part of the testis and whether it is solid (and thus more likely to be cancer) or filled with fluid (cystic).
+Determining the blood levels of 2 proteins, alpha-fetoprotein and human chorionic gonadotropin, may help in making the diagnosis but is not definitive.
 The levels of these proteins often increase in men with testicular cancer.
-Additional testing, including a chest x-ray and computed tomography, may be done to determine whether the cancer has spread.
+Additional testing, including chest x-rays and computed tomography, may be done to determine whether the cancer has spread.
 Most doctors recommend that young men check their own testes for lumps about once per month.